Request a call back

 Send us your contact details and we’ll call you!

-When you separate your biggest worry is the children.
+When you separate your biggest worry can be the children.
 Who will they live with?
 Will I get to see them?
 How often should I expect to see them?
 These questions are also raised of grandparents and other wider family members.
 For more information for Grandparents please visit our dedicated website at Grandparentslegalcentre.co.uk

 Ideally separated parents will be able to make their own joint decisions about the welfare of the children, including